OSGConnect/tutorial-ScalingUp-Python/README.md

 ![fig 1](https://raw.githubusercontent.com/OSGConnect/tutorial-ScalingUp-Python/master/Images/Slide1.png)

-The  HTCondor's `Queue` command can run multiple jobs from a single job description file.
-In this tutorial, we will see how to scale up the calculations for a simple python example using the HTCondor’s Queue command.
+The  HTCondor's `queue` command can run multiple jobs from a single job description file.
+In this tutorial, we will see how to scale up the calculations for a simple python example using the HTCondor’s queue command.

 Once we understand the basic HTCondor script to run a single job, it is easy to scale up.